VatsalBabel/Fake-News-Detection/README.md

 # Fake-News-Detection
-Using Machine Learning and Natural Language Processing trained a classifier to differentiate the news category.
+Using Machine Learning and Natural Language Processing to train the classifier to detect the genuinity of the news article.

+testing 'Sample code' :-
+python demo.py